awead/iii/README.md

 # III

-Assorted expect scripts for getting our marc records out of Millenium.
+Assorted expect scripts for getting our marc records out of Millennium.